Prajee7/Dijkstra-Depth-First-Algorithm/README.md

 for (int source = 1; source <= nodeSize; source++) {
       T[source][source].dist = 0;

-      // finds the shortest distance from source to all other nodes for (int i = 1; i<= nodeSize; i++) {
+      for (int i = 1; i<= nodeSize; i++) {
          find v //not visited, shortest distance at this point mark v visited